 The ws, sign, thousands separator (,) and decimal point (.) elements.

 All elements.
 However, s cannot represent a hexadecimal number.

 The provider parameter is an IFormatProvider implementation whose GetFormat method returns a NumberFormatInfo object that supplies culture-specific information used in interpreting the format of s.
 Typically, it is a NumberFormatInfo or CultureInfo object.
-If provider is nullptr or a NumberFormatInfo cannot be obtained, the formatting information for the current system culture is used.
+If provider is null or a NumberFormatInfo cannot be obtained, the formatting information for the current system culture is used.

 Ordinarily, if you pass the Double::Parse method a string that is created by calling the Double::ToString method, the original Double value is returned.
 However, because of a loss of precision, the values may not be equal.
 In addition, attempting to parse the string representation of either MinValue or MaxValue throws an OverflowException, as the following example illustrates.

 If a separator is encountered in the s parameter during a parse operation, and the applicable currency or number decimal and group separators are the same, the parse operation assumes that the separator is a decimal separator rather than a group separator.
 For more information about separators, see CurrencyDecimalSeparator, NumberDecimalSeparator, CurrencyGroupSeparator, and NumberGroupSeparator.